 These Guidelines are formulated to provide the Customer with a reliable interconnection while providing Xcel Energy with the flexibility and authority necessary to preserve reliability.
 All of the elements necessary for Xcel Energy to achieve this flexibility will normally be under the control of Xcel Energy.
-All of the elements necessary for the Customer to control, operate, and maintain its facilities will generally be under the control of the Customer.
-The objective is a clear line or point of demarcation between the Xcel Energy and the Customer's equipment, maintenance, and operating responsibilities.
+All of the elements necessary for the Customer to control, operate, and maintain its facilities will generally be under the control of the

-Transmission System Guide Lines ⊘ Xcel Energy ∞ Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Customer Loads Version: 9.0 File Name : XEL-POL-TransmissionIntercon nectedCustLoads.doc Page 10 of 52
+Transmission System Guide Lines 🕗 Xcel Energy- Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Customer Loads Version: 11.0 File Name : XEL-POL-TransmissionInterconn ectedCustLoads Version 11.doc Page 10 of 53